RobbieProkop/RobbieProkop/readme.md

 </br>

 <div align="left">
-<p align="left">I'm a full-stack web developer / data engineer based in Calgary, AB, currently working for StellarAlgo.
-Prior to StellarAlgo, I was freelancing as a web developer, and I was working on contract as a full-stack web developer for <a href="https://www.fl2f.ca/home">FL2F</a>. </p>
+<p align="left">I'm a full-stack web developer/data engineer based in Calgary, AB, currently working for StellarAlgo.
+I'm also working as a Full Stack Developer contractor.

-🌱 In my freetime, I'm deepening my understanding of Python, data structures, and algorithms.
+🌱 In my free time, I'm deepening my understanding of Python, data structures, and data pipelines.

-⚡ When I'm not programming, I'm either meditating at a Vipassana Center, volunteering at one, or playing with my cat and dog.
+⚡ When I'm not programming or learning about development, I'm playing with my daughter, cat, and dog.

 </div>